 Click here to list microscope shots, using the shot numbers from the protocol section of the video script.

 3. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
+Yes

 If Yes, we will need you to record using screen recording software.